maplibre/maplibre-react-native/README.md

 ### JetBrains IDE Setup

-Your JetBrains IDE (such as AppCode) needs to be set to use yarn under Preferences > Languages & Frameworks > Node.js.
+Your JetBrains IDE (such as IntelliJ) needs to be set to use yarn under Preferences > Languages & Frameworks > Node.js.
 This may require a manual change if you did not have yarn previously installed.

 ## Testing with Jest